ryannekillian/ecommerce-back-end/README.md

 **Internet Retail**

   ## **Description**
-  * This application allows the user to be able to write and save notes so that they can organize their thoughts and keep track of tasks they need to complete
+  * This is a back end application for an e-commerce website that uses the latest technologies that allows the company to compete with other e-commerce           comapnies.

   ## **Table of Contents**
   ### [Installation](#Installation)
   ### [Usage](#Usage)